-Located on Australia’s west coast, Sydney is the state capital of New South Wales and the most populous city in the country.
-Known as ‘the harbour city,’ Sydney is certainly a great destination for those looking for a stylish metropolitan break by the sea during an Australia trip.
+Located on Australia’s east coast, Sydney is the state capital of New South Wales and is consider the most popular city in Australia.
+Known as ‘the harbour city,’ Sydney is certainly a great destination for those looking for a stylish metropolitan break by the sea, during an Australia trip.

 Below you’ll find the ultimate Sydney travel guide for all the best places to stay, sights to visit and food to eat while you’re there!